aaron-grahn/pv/README.md

 passphrase, and encrypting it using the new passphrase.
 The master key, encrypted under the old passphrase, is stored in a backup file.

+Once you've verified that the passphrase change was successful, the backup file should be securely removed, to prevent a possible offline attack against the user passphrase.

 ## pv add {site}

 Generates a random block from which to derive the password for the provided